Infrared Spectrometer for ExoMars: Overview

-The Infrared Spectrometer for ExoMars (ISEM) is being developed by the Russian Space Research Institute (IKI).
-It will be the first instance of near-infrared spectroscopy (NIR) observations done from the Mars surface.
-The instrument will be installed on the Rosalind Franklin rover's mast to measure reflected solar radiation in the near infrared range for context assessment of the surface mineralogy in the vicinity of Rosalind Franklin for selection of potential astrobiological targets.
+The Infrared Spectrometer for ExoMars (ISEM) was being developed by the Russian Space Research Institute (IKI).
+It would be the first instance of near-infrared spectroscopy (NIR) observations done from the Mars surface.
+The instrument would be installed on the Rosalind Franklin rover's mast to measure reflected solar radiation in the near infrared range for context assessment of the surface mineralogy in the vicinity of Rosalind Franklin for selection of potential astrobiological targets.
 As the number of samples obtained with the drill will be limited, the selection of high-value sites for drilling will be crucial.
-Working with PanCam (a high-resolution panoramic camera), ISEM will aid in the selection of potential targets, especially water-bearing minerals, for close-up investigations and drilling sites.
+Working with PanCam (a high-resolution panoramic camera), ISEM would aid in the selection of potential targets, especially water-bearing minerals, for close-up investigations and drilling sites.
 ISEM could detect, if present, organic compounds, including evolving trace gases such as hydrocarbons like methane in the Martian atmosphere.

 Objectives

-The stated science objectives of ISEM are:
+The stated science objectives of ISEM were: